South Korean leagues take stock amid COVID spike

 In February, South Korea became the first country outside China to be hit significantly by COVID-19 but energetic measures soon had it under control.
 With new cases approaching single figures in early May both the Korea Baseball Organization (KBO) league and soccer’s K-League were given the green light.

 While sport around the world halted, both leagues basked in an unfamiliar international spotlight.
-In early July, fans were allowed to fill 10 percent of stadium seats, a figure that was raised to 30 percent earlier in August.
+In early July, fans were allowed to fill 10% of stadium seats, a figure that was raised to 30% earlier in August.

-Baseball officials had been hoping to move to 70 percent capacity in the coming weeks but Ryu Dae-hwan, the secretary general of the KBO admitted such a number was now unlikely.
+Baseball officials had been hoping to move to 70% capacity in the coming weeks but Ryu Dae-hwan, the secretary general of the KBO, admitted such a number was now unlikely.

-“I think we shouldn’t expect to have fans back in the seats for quite some time,” Ryu was quoted as saying by Yonhap Agency.
+“I think we shouldn’t expect to have fans back in the seats for quite some time,” Ryu was quoted as saying by Yonhap news agency.
 “Our main objective now is to finish the regular season and the postseason as safely as possible.”

 The K-League had already reduced the number of soccer games for each of its 12 top tier teams from 38 to 27.
 There is an option to make a further cut to 22 games.
 KBO officials are contemplating similar action to reduce the 144 games that each of the 10 teams have to play.